openframeworks/ofBook/chapters/OOPs!/chapter.md

 };
 ```

-On the '.cpp' file we'll need to then specify what we want the new 'draw()' method to do uniquely.
+In the '.cpp' file we'll need to then specify what we want the new 'draw()' method to do uniquely.

 ```cpp
 #include "BallBlue.h"